thenbe/neotest-playwright/README.md

     -- end,

     -- Controls the location of the spawned test process.
-    -- This affects neither the location of the binary nor the location of the config file.
+    -- Has no affect on neither the location of the binary nor the location of the config file.
     -- get_cwd = function()
     --   return vim.loop.cwd()
     -- end,